Plugin System

 [Plugin] Unknown actionId "acme.my-plugin.opne-viewer" on toolbar button "open-viewer" (plugin: acme.my-plugin)

-[Plugin] Unknown actionId "acme.my-plugin.missing" on menu item "Open Viewer" (plugin: acme.my-plugin) This check runs once per session, so multi-window setups don't double-log.
+[Plugin] Unknown actionId "missing-action" on menu item "Open Viewer" (plugin: acme.my-plugin) The log shows the actionId exactly as declared, so the form matches the contribution: a toolbar button references a scoped action ID, while a menu item uses the bare ID that the app menu prefixes with plugin:.
+This check runs once per session, so multi-window setups don't double-log.
 Non-array payloads are ignored defensively.

 Security

 Beyond path validation, there is no sandboxing.
 Main process plugin code runs with full Node.js capabilities in Electron's main process.
+The permissions array is disclosure only: it documents what a plugin reaches for and drives action confirmation prompts, but it does not isolate or restrict the plugin.
 Only install plugins you trust.
-This is the same trust model as installing an npm package or a VS Code extension.
+It's the same trust model as installing an npm package or a VS Code extension.

 Loading Lifecycle